-Exclusive: Neoenergia seeks $11 billion valuation in dual Brazil, U.S. listing, sources say
+Exclusive: Neoenergia seeks $11 billion valuation in Brazil, U.S. IPO, sources say

 4 Min Read

-SAO PAULO (Reuters) - Neoenergia SA, whose takeover of a smaller rival will turn it into Brazil's No. 1 power utility by customers served, is working on a dual initial public offering in São Paulo and New York that could value it at 35 billion reais ($11 billion), three people with direct knowledge of the plan said.
+SAO PAULO (Reuters) - Neoenergia SA, whose takeover of a smaller rival will turn it into Brazil's No. 1 power utility by customers served, is working on a dual initial public offering in São Paulo and New York that could value it at up to 35 billion reais ($11 billion), three people with direct knowledge of the plan said.

-The IPO could be launched around September, when the people expect Neoenergia SA (GNAN3B.SO) to have won industry regulatory approval for Elektro Eletricidade & Serviços SA's takeover.
+The IPO could be launched around September, when the people expect Neoenergia SA to have won industry regulatory approval for Elektro Eletricidade & Serviços SA's takeover.
 Antitrust agency Cade gave the nod to the takeover on July 4.

-Spain's Iberdrola SA (IBE.MC) will have 52.4 percent of Neoenergia once the takeover is completed.
-The dual listing will be a so-called secondary offer, allowing Banco do Brasil SA (BBAS3.SA) and pension fund Previ Fundação [PREVI.UL] to sell part of their 9.4-percent and 38-percent stakes, respectively, in Neoenergia, the people said.
+Spain's Iberdrola SA will have 52.4 percent of Neoenergia once the takeover is completed.
+The dual listing will be a so-called secondary offer, allowing Banco do Brasil SA and pension fund Previ Fundação [PREVI.UL] to sell part of their 9.4-percent and 38-percent stakes, respectively, in Neoenergia, the people said.

-Banco do Brasil and Previ declined to comment.
-Iberdrola did not immediately comment.
-Neoenergia said "no decision has been taken yet on a potential IPO."
+Banco do Brasil, Iberdrola and Previ declined to comment, while Neoenergia said that no decision has been taken yet on a potential debut offering.

 The people spoke under condition of anonymity because the plan remains private.

-Listing Neoenergia in both stock markets would give the utility access to wide base of investors seeking greater exposure to an industry that for years has struggled with erratic policies, a harsh recession and high borrowing costs.
+Listing Neoenergia in both stock markets would give the utility access to a wide base of investors seeking greater exposure to an industry that for years has struggled with erratic policies, a harsh recession and high borrowing costs.

 Chinese power conglomerates have become the dominant force in Brazil's power industry with high-profile acquisitions that have resulted in delistings.
 State Grid Corp of China's $12.1 billion purchase of CPFL Energia SA - the largest-ever foreign acquisition in Brazil - involves a buyout of small shareholders.